How To Become a Licensed Real Estate Agent in New York

 Who is Being a Real Estate Agent Right For?

-A person who is right for being a real estate agent has the following traits.
+CIt'shoosing a position that best fits your personality and career goals is essential.
+A person suitable for being a real estate agent has the following traits.

-Agents must know every question the buyer asks to ensure they come off in the best light and to show how knowledgeable they are.
+Agents must know every question the buyer asks to ensure they come off in the best light and show their knowledge.
+After all, who would respect an agent who fumbles when asked a question?
+So, confidence is also crucial.

-No one likes a too-eager agent, and it gives off an unflattering light, making the agent look like a car salesperson, which perpetuates the stereotype that an agent is sleazy.
+Also, the job suits those who can be assertive when selling but are never aggressive or overly pushy.
+Buyers usually shy away from agents pushing them to buy a property they don't want.
+No one likes a too-eager agent, and it gives off an unflattering light, making the agent look like a car salesperson, perpetuating the stereotype that an agent is sleazy.

 Also, a real estate agent needs to be responsive.

-You need to answer calls from clients in a timely matter.
+It would be best if you answered clients' calls promptly.
 You need to return emails promptly.
 Responsive communication is non-negotiable.
-If you can’t treat your clients as a priority, you are not right for this job.
+If you can't treat your clients as a priority, you are not suitable for this job.

 Lastly, the traits that a good agent has must be entirely authentic.

-If you are just putting on a persona, clients with a good ear will be able to see that.
-You can’t fake it, but you can learn it all if you want to succeed as an agent.
+If you are putting on a persona, clients with a good ear will be able to see that.
+You can't fake it, but you can learn everything to succeed as an agent.

 But it's better if you were born with it.
 That way, you can be your natural self.
 You're not playing a role.